cloud-66-internal/help.cloud66.com/_skycap/quickstarts/getting_started.md

 <img src="/assets/skycap/skycap_new_dropdown_update.png" alt="Start a new Skycap build pipeline" width="200">

-## Adding Services
+## 2. Add application services

 The first step is to give your application a **name**.
-This will be used to label your application throughout the Cloud 66 dashboard.
+This will be used to label your application throughout the Cloud 66 dashboard and will not be visible to public users.

-Next, you need to add at least one **service**.
-To your application.
-If you're using our demo application, you will need to add a single service called "hello-world" by pulling the code from this [public repo](https://github.com/cloud66-samples/helloworld).
+Next, click the green *Analyze My Code* button.
+If you haven't already linked your Git service provider to Cloud 66 we will walk you through the process.
+We also have a [dedicated how-to guide](https://help.cloud66.com/maestro/how-to-guides/common-tools/access-your-code.html) if you get stuck.

+Once your Git provider is linked, we can analyze your code.
 To do this:

 1. Copy the *Clone or download* link from Github
 2. Paste it into the **Git Repo URL** field
-3. Type *master* into the **branch** field
+3. Check that you're using the correct **branch** (we default to master)
 4. Click *Go* to fetch and analyze the code

+If you're using our demo application, you can copy this link for Step 2: [hello-world](https://github.com/cloud66-samples/helloworld.git)

 <img src="/assets/skycap/skycap_add_services_ani_update.gif" alt="Adding services to a Skycap build pipeline">

+When your code had been analyzed you will see a list of the services that will become your Skycap application.

-You can add as many other services as required by clicking the green *+ Add Service* button at the bottom of the page.
+You can add as many other services as required by clicking the green *+ Add another service* button at the bottom of the page.
 You will need to supply a source for each service you add (more info on this [below](#specifying-the-source-of-images)).

 Once you have added all your services, click the green *Next* button.